sprihabiswas/ShareAction/README.md

 # ShareAction
-This project shows how to add the share button to the ActionBar using ShareActionProvider
+- How to add the share button to the ActionBar using ShareActionProvider
+- (Part of the series Mastering Android)

 *See the Main Activity for detailed description of the flow of code.